dynatrace-oss/dynatrace-metric-utils-js/README.md

 If no metadata is found, it will return an empty list.
 More information on the underlying feature that is used by the library can be found in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/enrich-metrics/) provided by Dynatrace.
-If no metadata is found, it will return an empty list.

 ### Common constants